Analogue black-white hole solitons in travelling wave parametric amplifiers with superconducting nonlinear asymmetric inductive elements

-Cryogenic, superconducting transmission line circuits have advantages over the above schemes in controllability, scalability, and low noise operation, making the detection of quantum correlated analogue Hawking radiation involving {\it microwave photons} a very real possibility \cite{Nation2012}.
+In order to observe quantum effects, analogue black holes have been proposed in various systems such as Bose-Einstein condensates \cite{Steinhauer2014,Steinhauer2016}, optical fibers \cite{Philbin2008,Choudhary2012,Drori2019}, and superfluids in polariton microcavities \cite{Nguyen2015,Jacquet2020}.
+Cryogenic, superconducting transmission line circuits have advantages over the above schemes in controllability, scalability, and low noise operation, making the detection of quantum correlated Hawking radiation involving {\it photons} a very real possibility \cite{Nation2012,Wilson2011,Lahteenmaki2012}.
 A spatially varying microwave velocity is a necessary requirement for creating an analogue black hole in such a circuit \cite{Schutzhold2005,Nation2009,Katayama2020, Katayama2021,Katayama2021ieee,Katayama2021universe,Kogan2022}.
 This can be achieved by introducing an effective spatially dependent inductance $L$ or capacitance $C$, since the electromagnetic wave velocity is given by $v=a/\sqrt{LC}$ with unit cell length $a$.
-However, there is still some way to go in terms of realizing the design, fabrication and measurement in order to successfully observe microwave Hawking radiation.
+The problem of heating that hinders the observation of Hawking radiation \cite{Schutzhold2005} has been addressed by using superconducting circuits \cite{Nation2009}.
+Additionally, the issue of pulse instability arising from dispersion has been overcome by utilizing solitons \cite{Katayama2020}, leading to classically stable horizons.
+However, there is still some way to go in terms of realizing the design, fabrication and measurements in order to successfully observe Hawking radiation.
+One unexpected obstacle is the Kerr effect itself inherent in conventional Josephson systems, i.e., the fourth-order nonlinearity of the Josephson effect required for soliton formation as well as the Hawking pair creation from the vacuum.
+The Kerr interaction causes higher-order harmonic generation due to four-wave mixing, which reduces the degree of entanglement and squeezing performance essential for Hawking radiation detection \cite{Boutin2017,Peng2022}.